VPN protocols explained

 OpenVPN uses two types of standard network protocols:

-- User Datagram Protocol (UDP) - less data verification, therefore quite fast.
+- User Datagram Protocol (UDP) – requires less data verification, which makes it quite fast.

 - Transmission Control Protocol (TCP) – usually requires multiple data verifications, which in turn slows down the data exchange process.
 On the other hand, this allows for stable connections and is good for connecting to remote servers.